Alison PS Gowns

 I take as much care and dedication to my alteration work as I do my bespoke work.
 So please be assured that I will do my best to make your gown fit perfectly.

 I keep hundreds of thread colours in stock, so your new seams will always match as closely as possible to your dress.

 I also keep in stock boning, netting, bust cups, hooks, buttons, horse hair webbing....basically all the hidden bits that make up a gown, so I can begin on your gown without waiting for supplies to be delivered.

 Payments and Dates

-In an ideal world I would ask all my alteration clients to come to me 3 months before the event date.
+In an ideal world I would ask all my alteration clients to book their date in the diary at least 2 months before the event date.
 But since this isn't an ideal world, I will always do my best to fit you in the diary.
 I have been known to alter dresses 3 days before they were needed.
 This is very stressful for me so I beg you not to do this unless it is a real emergency.
 I may have to charge you for a session at a health spa to recover.

 When you come for your fitting, you must bring the correct shoes, underwear and hoop underskirt (if your dress needs one) as it will have an effect on the finished fit.

 If you don't have a hoop you can hire or buy one from me .....go to the Hoop Hire page.